 - Beat 2 egg and 1 egg yolk together with a fork until combined.
 Place 100g (3½oz) butter and 150g (5oz) caster sugar together until pale and fluffy.
 Beat in the orange zest.

 - Gradually add the beaten egg a little at a time, beating well after each addition.
-Add 2 tbsp of reduced orange juice and beat again.
+Add 2 tablespoon of reduced orange juice and beat again.

 - Sieve 200g (7oz) flour into the mixture and fold in with a metal spoon or spatula.
 Add a little more orange juice or milk to soften the mixture if it is too stiff (it should drop easily from the spoon).